freqtrade/freqtrade/docs/strategy-customization.md

 ### Exit signal rules

 Edit the method `populate_exit_trend()` into your strategy file to update your sell strategy.
-Please note that the sell-signal is only used if `use_sell_signal` is set to true in the configuration.
+Please note that the exit-signal is only used if `use_exit_signal` is set to true in the configuration.

 It's important to always return the dataframe without removing/modifying the columns `"open", "high", "low", "close", "volume"`, otherwise these fields would contain something unexpected.